debaun-pac/debaunstaff/README.md

 ### EC Battle of the Bands

-*Sat 5 Mar*
+*Sat 5 Mar ~ 4pm call / 7:30pm show.
+House staff called at 6:30pm*

 We'll host the collaboration of EC, AEC, and WCPR, and the Battle of the Bands.
 Technical details to follow shortly, as we'll work with the various groups.

 - stage manager: Gab
-- stage crew: ?
-- light op: ?
 - sound op: Mat
 - usher: ?
 - usher: ?